Recycle Batteries Properly to Prevent Fires

 • Share the dangers of improper battery disposal with friends, family, and neighbors.
 The more people who know, the safer we all are.
 If you have questions about how to recycle an item, check out our "How Do I Get Rid Of...?" tool

-Bottom Line – Recycle Every Battery Properly
+Bottom Line – Dispose of Every Battery Properly

 Batteries don’t belong in curbside collection carts or bulky waste pickups.
 Drop off batteries free at a local Household Hazardous Waste facility